luoboboluo/VictoriaElectricityDemand-Xue/README.md

 # Project Name
-Victoria Electricity Demand Forecast After Pandemic
+Victoria Electricity Demand Forecast in Pandemic

 ####  Project Status: [Completed]

 ## Project Intro/Objective
 The purpose of this project is to explore the electricity demand change in Victoria after Covid-19 pandemic.
-Insights have been given to provide accountable future half-hourly electricity demand.
+Insights have been given to provide accountable future half-hourly electricity demand as below:
+Hourly demand profile indicates that due to Covid-19,there is a late morning peak hour from 7 amm to 9 am.
+Followed with an apparent demand drop down during peak hours 9 am to 18 pm.
+At night, the peak demand is a little higher than previous years.

+Forecast Precision:

 ### Methods Used
 * Data Visualization